JustAgust/atlas-monty/README.md

 This is open source.
 Feel free to modify the code to your purposes but be warned, it may contain many bugs and may not work as it is.

 ## Acknowledgments
 I acknowledge God almighty and His Son Jesus Christ.
 Without their sustaining power none of this would be possible.
 I acknowledge those who came before me, those Pioneers in this fascinating field.
+Those who worked diligently to give us this technological wonder.